Contact Us

 home

-Years later, I composed the Oratorio ‘Requiem for the Fallen’ for soprano, choir and orchestra, as a tribute to the Fallen and the victims of all wars, and also as a reflection on the reasons for war in the first place.
-I chose ‘In Flanders Fields’ for the main lyrics; I had been struck by the verses: “To you … we throw the torch; if ye break faith with us who die we shall not sleep”.
+Years ago, I composed the Oratorio ‘Requiem for the Fallen’ as a tribute to the victims of foreign wars and to honor our veterans.
+I included ‘In Flanders Fields’ among the lyrics because these verses had struck me: ‘To you… we throw the torch; if ye break faith with us who die we shall not sleep’.
 Freedom is not free.

 In Flanders Fields